jruizcabrejos/jruizcabrejos/content/post/if-it-is-art-it-is-legal-20241215/index.md

 ### Prelude

-A week ago, if you had asked me what I'd be writing about, "art wouldn't be on my list."
+A week ago, if you had asked me what I'd be writing about, "art" wouldn't be on my list.

 If anything, I would have guessed I would be writing about my electricity bill (which I downloaded hour-by-hour as a csv from [ENDESA website](https://www.endesa.com/es/te-ayudamos/sobre-tu-factura/ver-factura)), or maybe vent about [*undefined* geopolitical areas](https://en.wikipedia.org/wiki/List_of_territorial_disputes) and how they can cause issues when plotting them on a map.